kiannygmarin/kiannygmarin/README.md

 - 📫 How to reach me **kianny720@gmail.com**

-- ⚡ Fun fact **I've programmed so much that my cafe now has a GitHub repository and a branch for the grounds.**
+- ⚡ Fun fact **I've programmed so much that my coffee now has a GitHub repository.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">